HimanshuC22/Mystery-Box-Challenge_For-Freshies/README.md

 We recommend you all, to start with Arduino Micro-controller, as it is easy to learn, and code.
 But, if you want to explore more, you are more than welcome to use other microcontrollers.

-If you don't have Arduino, we recommend you, to practice coding using this tutorial https://www.youtube.com/watch?v=3kDMYomFw5o
+If you don't have Arduino, we recommend you, to practice coding, and setting up your account on TinkerCad using this tutorial https://www.youtube.com/watch?v=3kDMYomFw5o

 If you plan, to buy Arduino, you need to download the Software, from below Website